rhokbrisbane/concierge/README.md

 It provides a general search function and a filtered search function using tags, catagories and geolocation.
 The filter displays the information pertinent to the stage of the illness - Early Diagnosis, Needing Help, and Late Stages.

 It has been developed to assist people in Queensland, Australia to link to resources in often remote areas.
-The platform was built initially for http://www.queenslandkids.org who understood the problem of resources being shared by medical services handing out info sheets, which may be irrelevant, or not kept up to date.
-It has been subsequently enhanced for Palliative Care Australia.
+The platform was built initially for Queensland Kids http://www.queenslandkids.org who understood the problem of resources being shared by medical services handing out info sheets, which may be irrelevant, or not kept up to date.
+It has been subsequently enhanced for Palliative Care Australia http://palliativecareqld.org.au/ .

 ## Who's involved in the project: